GECKO is housed within the Children's Hospital of Eastern Ontario (CHEO) in Ottawa.

 Dissection: a rip or tear in the inner lining of a blood vessel.

-Approximately 25% of TAA are hereditary.
+Approximately 25% of TAA are heritable.
 About 20% of individuals with a TAA have no additional associated features (non-syndromic) but do have a positive family history.
 Five percent of individuals with TAA will have a syndromic condition (e.g. Marfan syndrome, Loeys-Dietz syndrome, vascular Ehlers-Danlos Syndrome (EDS)).
 These persons may be the first individual with this condition (de novo) in their family.

 TAA are typically asymptomatic but can lead to aortic dissections.
 Emergency aortic repair is associated with a 50% mortality.
 Individuals diagnosed with a TAA prior to dissection can benefit from pharmacotherapy, lifestyle modification and, if required, elective surgical repair (associated with a 1-2% mortality rate).